 And, on the bright side, a state like Minnesota would probably turn into a lovely tropical paradise while the coasts crumble into the ocean.
 So we’re all good here.
 We’ll just build a wall a la Trump to keep those New Yorkers and Californians out.

 As we talked about earlier, there is no cataclysmic event would render earth completely inhospitable to humans.
 Those predicting that climate change will wipe out humanity think of humans the way we think of other creatures on earth.
 We, with our tools and our ability to live just about anywhere, simply are not.

-But wait.
-This doesn’t mean climate change isn’t a huge problem.
+But this doesn’t mean climate change isn’t a huge problem.

 This doesn’t mean we should take climate change lightly.
 Countless species will go extinct, including corral reef (due to the acidity of the ocean), polar bears (due to arctic melting) and countless others (more here) and it would do nothing good for humans or our beloved (and only) planet earth.
 People will die, be displaced, starve.
 Ecosystems will disappear.
 Just because we won’t go extinct doesn’t mean we can breathe a collective sigh of relief and go back to our old ways; extinction might sound like mercy given the quality of life we’re left with.